isomerpages/imda-pixel/_community/Start Ups.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Ottodot</b>
-            <br>Developer of OttoWorld, a science learning platform built on Roblox to allow young children from 7 to 12 years of age to explore and solve puzzles and learn together, tackling the problem of boredom and loss of interest from in classroom and zoom lessons.
+            <br>Provider of OttoWorld, a science learning platform built on Roblox to allow young children from 7 to 12 years of age to explore and solve puzzles and learn together, tackling the problem of boredom and loss of interest from in classroom and zoom lessons.
 	    <br><br><a href="https://ottodot.com/" target="_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">Read More</a><br><br>
         </td>
     </tr>